 Mycobacterium lepraemurium genome

-One of my doctoral dissertation projects involved studying how the bacterium that causes leprosy in mice and cats, M. lepraemurium, is related to M. leprae (Benjak et al. 2017).
+Another of my doctoral dissertation projects involved studying how the bacterium that causes leprosy in mice and cats, M. lepraemurium, is related to M. leprae (Benjak et al. 2017).
 We were the first to publish the genome of this bacterial species.

 We found that these two pathogens, M. leprae and M. lepraemurium, are not closely related at all.
-Rather, M. lepraemurium is genetically related to M. avium, which causes TB in birds.
+Rather, M. lepraemurium is genetically most closely related to M. avium, which causes TB in birds.
 An interesting finding of this study was that the genome of M. lepraemurium is slowly evolving towards a state of obligate parasitism, as evinced by the presence of numerous genes which have lost their functionality.